Three Is a Magic Number: Development

 Tom Yohe's storyboards were animated for "$15,000 or some ridiculous amount like that" estimates Radford Stone, a producer.
 In the pitch meeting with ABC which "Three is a Magic Number" was played, ABC's vice president of children's programming (and eventual Disney CEO) Michael Eisner, bought the program immediately.
-Prominent Looney Tunes cartoonist Chuck Jones attended the meeting with Eisner and expressed similar enthusiasm.
-In late 1972, a Multiplication Rock press release said: "Set to lively music and rhyming music, each film focuses on an individual number represented by its unique character.
-Through identification with each character and by learning the lyrics, the multiplication tables, dates, places and facts will take deeper root in the child’s mind."
+Prominent Looney Tunes cartoonist Chuck Jones attended the meeting with Eisner and expressed similar enthusiasm, with the animated short getting its first airing during the prime time premiere of Jones's show Curiosity Shop on September 2, 1971.

+In late 1972, Multiplication Rock was greenlit to go to series.
+A press release said: "Set to lively music and rhyming music, each film focuses on an individual number represented by its unique character.
+Through identification with each character and by learning the lyrics, the multiplication tables, dates, places and facts will take deeper root in the child's mind."

 Reception

-Three is a Magic Number aired September 2, 1971 as a segment on the preview episode of Curiosity Shop.
-It would be re-aired as the debut episode of Multiplication Rock on January 6, 1973.
+Three is a Magic Number would be re-aired, with a small and potentially misleading factoid removed, as the debut episode of Multiplication Rock on January 6, 1973.
 With three-minute episodes, Multiplication Rock episodes fit between weekend programming, airing five times on Saturday and two on Sunday.
-Jay Sharbutt wrote in the Associated Press, "It was a complicated, syncopated song — as are all of them — that still managed to swing, even if you lost track of the math on that first go-around" and noted "the lyrics weren’t exactly out of the Carly Simon songbag, but they got the job done".
+Jay Sharbutt wrote in the Associated Press, "It was a complicated, syncopated song — as are all of them — that still managed to swing, even if you lost track of the math on that first go-around" and noted "the lyrics weren't exactly out of the Carly Simon songbag, but they got the job done".

 Cultural touchstone of Generation X

-For that generation of adults who can’t remember where they were when President Kennedy was shot because they were too young or weren’t yet born, 'Schoolhouse Rock' forges another common bond, nearly as strong.
+For that generation of adults who can't remember where they were when President Kennedy was shot because they were too young or weren't yet born, 'Schoolhouse Rock' forges another common bond, nearly as strong.